Ouranosinc/Magpie/docs/configuration.rst

     [:class:`int`]
     (Default: ``86400``)

-    .. versionadded:: 3.37
+    .. versionadded:: 3.38

-    The default expiry time (in seconds) for an authentication token issued for the purpose of network authentication.
+    The default expiry time (in seconds) for an access token issued for the purpose of network authentication.

+.. envvar:: MAGPIE_NETWORK_INTERNAL_TOKEN_EXPIRY

+    [:class:`int`]
+    (Default: ``30``)

+    .. versionadded:: 3.38

+    The default expiry time (in seconds) for an JSON Web Token issued for the purpose of communication between nodes in the network.

 .. envvar:: MAGPIE_NETWORK_TOKEN_NAME

     [|constant|_]
     (Value: ``"magpie_token"``)

-    .. versionadded:: 3.37
+    .. versionadded:: 3.38

     The name of the request parameter key whose value is the authentication token issued for the purpose of network authentication.